tonaljs/tonal/docs/chord.md

 ## module.exports(name)

-A chord set generator
+A chord dictionary.

-Given a chord name returns the intervals or notes
+Given a chord name, returns the intervals or notes

 ### Parameters